datafusion-contrib/sqlbench-h/README.md

 ## Legal Stuff

 SQLBench-H is a Non-TPC Benchmark.
-Any comparison between official TPC Results with non-TPC workloaH is prohibited by the TPC.
+Any comparison between official TPC Results with non-TPC workloads is prohibited by the TPC.

 TPC-H is Copyright &copy; 1993-2022 Transaction Processing Performance Council.
 The full TPC-H specification in PDF